Understanding Road Markings

 Single yellow lines: If the lines are accompanied by a sign giving times, you shouldn't park or wait on the lines during the times indicated.

-Double red lines These are used on some roads instead of yellow lines.
-They operate in the same way, so don't stop on these lines.
+Double red lines: These are used on Red Routes and operate in a similar way to yellow lines.
+Double red lines mean no stopping at ANY time.
 Only licensed taxis and Blue Badge holders are allowed to wait on red lines.

 Yellow lines on the kerb: Loading or unloading is not allowed during the times indicated.
 Passengers may be let in or out of vehicles.